Jam-Iko/osint-site-cs50w/README.md

 	-game.js (Quiz functionality, based on additional online course, link to original source  included) -result.js (Functionality to show personilized results, based on number of correct answers provided by the user) CSS and SCSS files (./styles):
-	-stylesheet0.css (Created using Sass, setting primary colors for background and text used in the project) -styles.css (Stylesheet for all pages except game.html) -game.css (Stylesheet for game.html)
+	-stylesheet0.css (Created using Sass, setting primary colors for background and text used in the project, use of SCSS variables and nesting)
+	-stylesheet1.css ((Created using Sass, setting font-size for game.html, use of SCSS inheritance) -styles.css (Stylesheet for all pages except game.html) -game.css (Stylesheet for game.html)